 Keep in mind that when you’re looking at the Volumes indicator and interpreting data based on it, it refers only to the volumes related to that specific broker you are trading with.
 This means, in plain English, that the volumes you’re interpreting are only the volumes of your broker and not the ones of the entire market.

-Binary Options Volume Indicator
+FOREX Trading Volume Indicator

 However, this does not mean we should not trade forex based on the volumes one broker is showing and actually there is even a strategy for that.